flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

     See our feature guide [Fix Info](../../fbw-a32nx/feature-guides/fixinfo.md) for how to use this function.

-    !!! warning "Available only in the Experimental version!"
+    !!! warning "Available in the Development version!"

 #### How to Calculate the Required Distance for Descent